 Build Your Indoor Koi Tank Without Cutting Corners

 When building your tank or having it built, do not cut corners.

 The last thing you want is to have the tank suddenly rupture and spill hundreds of gallons of water out into your home, injuring your fish in the process.

 Invest in good quality tools and mediums and always check and double check sealants and other protective areas of the pond for leaks and other malfunctions.

 Your indoor pond/tank will act as a unique, controlled ecosystem.

 It is vital to the success of the enclosure that you maintain and double check everything you can to ensure nothing goes wrong.

 Your fish will be happier and healthier with these precautions!

-Indoor Koi Tanks: A Process
+Creating AN Indoor Koi Tank: It's A Process

 Creating an indoor koi tank from scratch can be a rather intensive process but if you are looking to become a serious koi keeper, it is worth the time and investment of money.